xluciadh/bio-volumentations/docs/source/intro.rst

 biomedical images and their annotations.

 The library offers a wide range of efficiently implemented image transformations.
-This includes both preprocessing transformations (such as intensity normalisation, padding, and type casting) and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).
+This includes both deterministic preprocessing transformations (such as intensity normalisation, padding, and type casting) as well as random augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).

 The `Bio-Volumentations` library is a suitable tool for image data manipulation in machine learning applications.
-It can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.
+It can transform several types of reference annotations along with the image data and it can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.

-This library builds upon wide-spread libraries such as Albumentations and TorchIO (see the Contributions section below).
+This library builds upon wide-spread libraries such as Albumentations and TorchIO.
 Therefore, it can easily be adopted by developers.

-The source codes and more details are also available `at the project's GitLab page <https://gitlab.fi.muni.cz/cbia/bio-volumentations/-/tree/1.2.0?ref_type=tags>`_ and `at the project's PyPI page <https://pypi.org/project/bio-volumentations/>`_.
+The source codes are available
+`at the project's GitLab page <https://gitlab.fi.muni.cz/cbia/bio-volumentations/-/tree/1.2.0?ref_type=tags>`_.
+The package can be also installed using pip - see `the project's PyPI page <https://pypi.org/project/bio-volumentations/>`_.